-Once you have installed a WordPress Multisite, you will see the Dashboard of your original website.
-At the top, there is a new option called "My Sites".
-Hover your mouse over it to open two menus.
-Follow "Network Management" and click on the option "Dashboard".
+Once you have installed a WordPress multisite, you will see the dashboard of your original website.
+At the top there is a new option called "My Sites".
+Hover over it to open two menus.
+Follow "Network Management" and click on the "Dashboard" option.

-From here, navigate to "Settings" and first check whether your admin email address and the title of the main page are still correct.
+From here, navigate to "Settings" and first check that your admin email address and main page title are still correct.
 Then there are several options to configure.
-These are mostly self-explanatory, but I will briefly discuss the registration settings here.
-These could possibly be misunderstood.
+These are mostly self-explanatory, but I'll briefly cover the registration settings items here, as they can easily be misunderstood.

-Under "Forbidden names" you can restrict the registration of websites with certain words - for example, if you enter the keyword "admin" in the field, the website admin.domain.com cannot be registered.
-This function can be useful in a larger network where websites with custom names can be registered to prevent the use of unwanted names.
+Under "Forbidden names" you can restrict the registration of websites with specific words - for example, if you enter the keyword "admin" in the field, the website admin.domain.com cannot be registered.
+This feature can be useful in a larger network where websites with custom names can be registered to prevent the use of unwanted names.

 The option to limit email registration is also useful.
 With this function you can define a specific e-mail domain from which new websites can be set up.
 This is particularly useful if you want to limit registration to an internal email address.